thomasundo2/Prime/README.md

 - Added Continuous integration for testing through CircleCI integration.
 - Started regression and (semi)unit test suites

-## Testing:
+## Hello World:
-The hello world program (or first prime program) prints the integer 0.
+The hello world program (or first Prime program) prints the integer 0.
 Files for compiling and running test_hello are included in /tests.